-No license tax or registration fee shall be collected from any veteran for a personally owned vehicle if such veteran is certified by the U.S. Department of Veterans Affairs to be one hundred percent service-connected disabled and drawing compensation on that basis.
-A veteran residing in Arizona shall be exempt from a vehicle license tax on a vehicle acquired by the veteran through financial aid from the U.S. Department of Veterans Affairs.
+No license tax or registration fee is collected from any 100% service-connected disabled veteran for a personally owned vehicle.
+A veteran residing in Arizona is exempt from a vehicle license tax on a vehicle acquired by the veteran through financial aid from the VA.
 This also applies to the surviving spouse, if the Veteran dies, until they remarry.

 Tuition and Fees-Deferred Payment

-A veteran or eligible dependent who has applied for educational benefits under the G. I. Bill state-supported community colleges, colleges and universities may defer payment of tuition, fees and required books for a period of 120 days with no interest charges.
-If, at the end of such period, the person has not received from the U.S. Department of Veterans Affairs the initial benefit monies for tuition and fees, an extension may be granted until such time benefits are received.
+A veteran or eligible dependent who has applied for educational benefits under the G. I. Bill at state-supported community colleges, colleges and universities may defer payment of tuition, fees and required books for up to 120 days with no interest charges.
+Extensions of this time limit are available.

 Tuition Waivers for War-Wounded and Dependents of Killed in Action

-A former member of the Arizona National Guard who received a purple heart citation on or after September 11, 2001 (who was medically discharged because of a service-connected injury) is eligible for a tuition waiver.
-A tuition waiver for Arizona community colleges and universities is also available to a dependent of the national guard member or member of the United States armed forces who was a resident of the state of Arizona or stationed in Arizona and who was killed in the line of duty or who died from injuries suffered in the line of duty while traveling to or from duty.
+A former member of the Arizona National Guard who received a purple heart citation on or after September 11, 2001 (who was medically discharged because of a service-connected injury) is eligible for a tuition waiver for Arizona community colleges or universities.
+The waiver may also be available to a dependent of a national guard member or active duty forces who was an Arizona resident or stationed in Arizona and who was killed in the line of duty or who died from injuries suffered in the line of duty while traveling to or from duty.

 Burial and Headstones

 When a veteran or a surviving spouse dies without sufficient means for funeral expenses, the County Board of Supervisors is responsible to ensure that burial will not be in a portion of ground used exclusively for burial of paupers.
-A suitable plot will be used, and the county may apply to the U.S. Department of Veterans Affairs for expenses not to exceed $150.00.
+A suitable plot will be used, and the county may apply to the VA for expenses not to exceed $150.00.

-When the county buries an indigent veteran, the county clerk will make an application to the U.S. Department of Veterans Affairs for a suitable headstone and make arrangements for it to be placed at the head of the grave.
+When the county buries an indigent veteran, the county clerk will make an application to the VA for a suitable headstone and make arrangements for it to be placed at the head of the grave.

 Visit the Arizona Department of Veterans Affairs website for more information about any of these programs.